Post-Attack Command and Control System Facility, Hadley

 Post-Attack Command and Control System Facility, Hadley is a defunct Post-Attack Command and Control System facility that operated from June 2, 1958 until 1970.
 It is located on and under Bare Mountain in Hadley, Massachusetts.
-The facility was known by many different names: 8th Air Force Combat Operations Center (COC), "The Notch", and "Westover Communications Annex" since it was related to nearby Westover Air Force Base.
+The facility was known by many different names: Eighth Air Force Combat Operations Center (COC), "The Notch", and "Westover Communications Annex" since it was related to nearby Westover Air Force Base, and nicknamed The Bunker.

 The facility has been described as having two underground stories amounting to 40,000 sqft.
 It was designed to house 135 people.

 History

-In 1957, Strategic Air Command began construction for a hardened bunker to contain the command post for the 8th Air Force, which was located at nearby Westover Air Force Base, Chicopee, Massachusetts.
-The facility was located inside Bare Mountain, off Route 116, and was nicknamed "The Notch."
+In 1957, Strategic Air Command began construction for a hardened bunker to contain the command post for the Eighth Air Force, which was located at nearby Westover Air Force Base, Chicopee, Massachusetts.
+The facility was located inside Bare Mountain, off Route 116, and was nicknamed "The Notch", after the adjacent pass.
 The underground facility, built into the side of Bare Mountain, was hardened to protect it from the effects of a nearby nuclear blast and designed so that the senior military staff could facilitate further military operations.

 It was connected to ATT Blackstone, ATT Chesterfield, and ATT Peru via microwave transmissions during its operation.

 Reuse

-The facility was shut down in 1970, when the 8th Air Force was relocated to Guam.
-After the U.S. Air Force abandoned the site in 1970, the Federal Reserve took over and used it as a secure storage facility for their records.
+The facility was shut down in 1970, when the Eighth Air Force was relocated to Guam.
+After the United States Air Force abandoned the site in 1970, the Federal Reserve took over and used it as a secure storage facility for their records.
 Allegedly they stored large sums of money there as well, to be used to restart the economy after a nuclear war.

 Today, the bunker is used as a library storage facility for the Five Colleges.

 The facility was used in the 2010 Mel Gibson movie Edge of Darkness.
 The front entrance of the facility stood in for the main entrance of the Northmoor Facility in the movie and the access road, Military Road, was used in the beginning of the pursuit scene where Gibson's character begins his chase of the facility director.